fluree/docs.flur.ee/content/db_schema.md

 Attribute | Type | Description
 ---|---|---
 `_attribute/name` | `string` | (required) Actual attribute name.
-Must be namespaced, and convention is to namespace it using the stream name you intend it to be used within.
+Must be namespaced, and convention is to namespace it using the collection name you intend it to be used within.
 Technically any attribute can be placed on any entity, but using a `spec` can restrict this behavior.
 `_attribute/doc` | `string` | (optional) Doc string for this attribute describing its intention.
 This description is also used for GraphQL automated schema generation.
 `_attribute/type` | `tag` | (required) Data type of this attribute such as `string`, `integer`, or a reference (join) to another entity - `ref`.
 See table below for valid data types.
 `_attribute/unique` | `boolean` | (optional) True if this attribute acts as a primary key.
 Unique attributes can be used for identity (as the `_id` value in a transaction or query).
 (Default false.)